Screens that show the Raffle

 The outcome

-One of our concerns was how it would perform on a bigger scale.
-While I left TicketSwap during the pandemic I heard from my former colleagues the chance boost, represented by the four-leaved clovers, didn't work out on a bigger scale.
-The differences in the chance to win became too big as the group of interested people grew.
-The clover system is now removed and the raffle is being used for popular events without them.
+After I left TicketSwap during the pandemic, I learned from my former colleagues that the chance boost did not work out on a larger scale.
+The differences in the chance to win became too significant.
+The clover system has now been removed to give everybody the same chance.

 Losing the raffle, but still getting a chance boost.